Successor named to expelled North Dakota lawmaker's seat

 "She's as conservative as Luke, and she's been our secretary-treasurer for many years, she's a known quantity and she'll do an excellent job," District 36 GOP Chairman John Enderle said.

+State Republican Party Chairman Rick Berg in a statement said Hauck "will bring outstanding conservative leadership to her constituents."

-He expects she'll be sworn in on Monday afternoon.
-Monday is the Legislature's 44th official day of a maximum 80 allowed every two years to write new laws and budgets.
+Hauck was sworn in on Tuesday afternoon.
+Tuesday was the Legislature's 45th official day of a maximum 80 allowed every two years to write new laws and budgets.

 The committee considered "a good number of people," Enderle said without elaborating.